Mississippi State UniversityConsumer Information

 Service & Outreach

 To meet its outreach and public service mission, Mississippi State University operates various research units, extension systems, and centers and institutes.
 The Mississippi Agricultural and Forestry Experiment Station operates research sites throughout the state.
 Additionally, the University offers programs and services through its Extension Service to educate the people of the state to help them make decisions about their vocations, families, and environment.
-Both of these systems combined form the MSUcares, or Coordinated Access to the Research and Extension System.
-These scientists, specialists, and agents work daily to solve problems and to educate the people all across the State of Mississippi.
+These scientists, specialists, and agents work daily to solve problems and to educate the people across the State of Mississippi.

 Additionally, the Maroon Volunteer Center offers opportunities for students and employees to participate in services, programs, and events in support of the MSU community.